Speculative Concept

 The Interactive Wall

-The effect is built with a combination of projection mapping and transparent acrylic elements mounted at varying depths.
+From a distance, the illustration appears printed directly on the wall.
+But as attendees approach, the illusion reveals itself: the nodes are actually suspended in space, drifting slowly in front of the surface.
+The effect is built with projection mapping and transparent acrylic elements mounted at varying depths.
 From the front, everything reads as a single flat composition.
-Move to the side, and the layers separate — the illustration stays fixed while the molecular network floats free.
-It's a quiet moment of wonder that rewards curiosity and close looking.
+Move to the side, and the layers separate — the mind stays fixed while the network floats free, occupying real three-dimensional space just like the vector points it represents.

 04